-The District's service area covers approximately 350 square miles.
+The District's service area includes more than 350 square miles, 330 miles of sewers, and a 420-mile regional stormwater system.
 The District encompasses nearly all of the City of Cleveland and all or portions of 61 suburban communities in Cuyahoga, Lake, Lorain and Summit Counties.
 The area contains a residential service population near one million persons and includes a diverse group of service, information, biotechnology, manufacturing and processing industries.
-The District treats more wastewater than any other wastewater treatment system in the State of Ohio.
+The District manages stormwater and treats more wastewater than any other wastewater treatment system in the State of Ohio.